Star-Spangled Banner

 Including MD 4, MD 2, MD 765, MD 506, MD 508 & MD 231

 After British Navy ships blockaded the Chesapeake Bay, Revolutionary War hero Joshua Barney was commissioned commodore of a fleet of lightly armed, shallow-draft barges, expected to be maneuverable enough to defend the Chesapeake’s rivers and port towns.
-Barney’s “Chesapeake Flotilla” would be tested during the summer of 1814.
+The “Chesapeake Flotilla” would be tested during the summer of 1814.

 Begin at Solomons, a marina-rimmed fishing village that boasts seafood and other dining options and a number of attractions.
-The exhibits at the Calvert Marine Museum feature war artifacts and trace troop movements as Commodore Barney fought against a larger and more heavily armed British force.
+The exhibits at the Calvert Marine Museum feature war artifacts and trace troop movements as Commodore Barney’s men fought against a larger and more heavily armed British force.
 Stop by the Solomons Regional Information Center to learn about the area, and then spend the afternoon at Annmarie Garden, a 30-acre public sculpture park affiliated with the Smithsonian.

 Enjoy a sidetrack to Sotterley Plantation, a 300-year-old Tidewater plantation house that overlooks the Patuxent River and was the site of a British raid during the War of 1812.
 A rare slave cabin, gardens, nature trails and outbuildings are found on 100 acres at this National Historic Landmark.
+During the war, enslaved people from Sotterley like Peregrine Young, Ignatius Seale, Joseph Wood, and James Bowie secretly met up with the British to plan a large emancipation movement.
+More than 50 enslaved people claimed their freedom by fleeing to the British.

 On your way to Jefferson Patterson Park and Museum in St. Leonard, take the opportunity to hunt for fossils at Calvert Cliffs State Park or go fishing at Flag Ponds Nature Park.
-At the Jefferson Patterson Park and Museum, you will learn about the two battles that occurred in June 1814 and almost resulted in the capture of Barney’s flotilla.
+At the Jefferson Patterson Park and Museum, you will learn about the two battles that occurred in June 1814 and almost resulted in the capture of the Chesapeake flotilla.
 The museum and park offer free exhibits and tours relating to the Battle of St. Leonard Creek.

 For a closer observation of the region’s unique environment, venture into nearby Prince Frederick and hike along a boardwalk through the Battle Creek Cypress Swamp Sanctuary.